Pentax KP vs K-3 II: Do we have a new flagship?

 |Focus Peaking||Highlight Edge/Extract Edge/Off

-(Unknown if available during recording)
+(N/A during recording)

 |On/Off (N/A during recording)|